-Financial Services and Securities Litigation Lawyers Jacksonville
+Financial Services & Securities Litigation Attorneys

 The Best Lawyers Jacksonville

-Our Law Firm is AV Rated by Martindale-Hubbell and is listed in Best Law Firms in America (2009-2015 editions).
+Our law firm is AV Rated by Martindale-Hubbell and is listed in Best Law Firms in America (2009-2015 editions).
 All of our partners and senior associates have been recognized by Super Lawyers.
-We have handled over 1,000 securities and compliance related arbitrations, investigations, and litigation matters around the United States and our firm has an excellent reputation among regulators, financial services firms, and securities lawyers.
+We have handled over 1,000 securities and compliance related arbitrations, investigations, and litigation matters around the United States, and our firm has an excellent reputation among regulators, financial services firms, and securities lawyers.
 Murphy & Anderson has the experience and skill to provide excellent, aggressive representation in all facets of this practice arena.
-The Firm's track record for success is exceptional and we are happy to share additional information about our expertise, experience and favorable rates and alternative fee arrangements in these matters upon request.
+The firm's track record for success is exceptional, and we are happy to share additional information about our expertise, experience, and favorable rates and alternative fee arrangements in these matters upon request.

-Things can go wrong in the trading world, whether it comes to online trade execution, delays in order execution, unfilled orders, incorrectly filled orders, commission disputes, or turn- over ratio and churning concerns in certain product classes.
+Things can go wrong in the trading world, whether it comes to online trade execution, delays in order execution, unfilled orders, incorrectly filled orders, commission disputes, or turnover ratio and churning concerns in certain product classes.
 Murphy & Anderson regularly advises clients on these issues before they escalate to regulatory and litigation matters and assists firms with reporting issues and even internal privileged investigations.

-The Financial Industry Regulatory Authority - FINRA - (the NASD and NYSE combined in July, 2007 to form FINRA) is where most consumer and employment matters are arbitrated in accordance with dealer/broker agreements.
-The claims typically involve suitability, selling away, misrepresentation, price fluctuation, options disputes, execution discrepancies, churning, customer disputes, raiding, wrongful termination, harassment, theft, and violations of state and federal securities laws.
+The Financial Industry Regulatory Authority – FINRA – (the NASD and NYSE combined in July 2007 to form FINRA) is where most consumer and employment matters are arbitrated in accordance with dealer/broker agreements.
+The claims typically involve suitability, selling away, misrepresentation, price fluctuation, options disputes, execution discrepancies, churning, customer disputes, raiding, wrongful termination, harassment, theft, and violations of State and federal securities laws.
 The attorneys at Murphy & Anderson have handled hundreds of these cases over the last 5 years alone and have the experience, trial, and negotiation skills in these matters to provide excellent aggressive representation.
-The Firm’s track record for success in arbitration matters is exceptional.
+The firm’s track record for success in arbitration matters is exceptional.

-Our attorneys have been involved in multiple derivative litigation matters involving public companies and their officers and directors arising out of mergers, acquisitions, executive compensation and corporate transactions.
-We have handled these matters in state and federal court and are frequently called upon to act as local counsel in Florida for these matters.
+Our attorneys have been involved in multiple derivative litigation matters involving public companies and their officers and directors arising out of mergers, acquisitions, executive compensation, and corporate transactions.
+We have handled these matters in State and federal court, and are frequently called upon to act as local counsel in Florida for these matters.